tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 ### Overview

-Today's class will round out time series modeling with GARCH.
+Today's class will round out time series modelling with GARCH.
 Students will also gain exposure to the theory and practice of model validation.

 ### Class Objectives